Finite model of an electric charge: CONCLUDING REMARKS

 We have set up an alternative to the point model of an elementary electric charge.
 Such a configuration is described by a noninvertible solution of first order field equations in gravity theory.
 The emergent electrostatic energy as well as the geometry is finite, superceding the generic divergences of a pointlike model.

 We demonstrate that a nontrivial electric charge in the Einsteinian phase is in fact equivalent to a nonvanishing value for a geometric invariant $\chi$ analogous to the Euler index.
 These two phases together, alongwith the associated solutions to the first order field equations, define the full spacetime which is smooth everywhere.
+Thus, the electric charge acquires a topological meaning in gravity theory in absence of matter.
 Thus, the electric charge acquires a topological meaning in gravity theory.
 This configuration has vanishing torsion and does not involve any magnetic charge or current \cite{gera,gera1}.
 It could be interesting to investigate a possible realization of dyons or a (topological) quantization of charge within this formulation, something that is beyond the scope of the present work.

-It should be emphasized that the framework presented here is different from other instances where charge could be an artefact of multiply connected geometries such as geons or wormholes \cite{geon1,geon2,sorkin}.
-In general, these hardly have much to do with a degenerate tetrad phase, and mostly thrive on nontrivial quantum physics.
+It should be emphasized that the framework presented here is different from instances where charge could be an artefact of multiply connected geometries such as geons or wormholes \cite{geon1,geon2,sorkin}.
+In general, these do not thrive on a degenerate tetrad phase.

 To conclude, these new features mentioned above, alongwith the manifest role of degenerate spacetime solutions as a possible regulator of divergences, are intriguing enough as they are.
-It seems to be an open question whether a generic connection between first order gravity and elementary particles could be envisaged along these lines.
+It seems to be an open question whether a generic connection between first order gravity and elementary particles could be envisaged along these lines, potentially leading to pathways beyond the standard edifices built upon quantum fields.